 15MP-41MP (2012): Nokia essentially stomped the bell curve with the Nokia 808 PureView device in 2012.
 With its 41MP (38MP effective) camera, it was the first camera with more than 15MP, and its record held for years.
 The Vivo V5 has the distinction of having the first 20MP camera, though.

 45MP+ (2019): It is not technically out everywhere yet, but the Honor View 20 is the first smartphone with more than 45MP with its ridiculous 48MP sensor.
 That’s as high as it goes for now, but it may get go up to 64MP in the near future.

 720p video recording (2009): According to this press release, the Samsung OMNIA (HD) was the first smartphone with 720p recording capabilities.

 1080p video recording (2010): A year after 720p recording became a thing, the LG Optimus 2X became not only the first smartphone with a true dual-core processor, but also 1080p video recording.

 4k video recording (2013): The Acer Liquid S2 was the first device with a 4k video-capable camera.
 It managed to sneak in front of about a dozen other devices that would have the feature by year’s end.

 Portrait Mode (2016): Portrait Mode is a big deal these days and you can thank the iPhone 7 Plus for that.
-Similar features have existed for years (see the HTC One M8 above), but Apple was the first to put it all in a smartphone and call it Portrait Mode.
+Similar features have existed for years (see the HTC One M8 above), but Apple was the first to put it all in a smartphone and specifically call it Portrait Mode.

 First slow motion (2012): We believe the 2012 Samsung Galaxy Camera was the first smartphone camera with slow motion at 120fps at a resolution of 768 x 512.
 Sony would wreck that in 2017 with the Sony Xperia XZ smartphone with 960fps slow motion.